-The Dusky Thrush’s song is less often heard in
+The Dusky Thrush song is not often heard in

-however, as its breeding range is in the Far North of Russia.
-This bird seeks
+breeding range is the far north of .
+This bird seeks out grassy

-out grassy fields, pastures, and similar open country with scattered trees as
+fields, pastures, and similar open country with scattered trees as its preferred

-its preferred habitat.
+habitat.
 The female lays 3-5 eggs in a rather messy-looking nest.
+Russia

-Following the breeding season, Dusky Thrushes will migrate south and spend the winters in Central and Southern China and
+Following the breeding season, Dusky Thrushes will migrate south and spend the winters in central and south

 The Dusky Thrush is another versatile omnivore that is fond of insects, especially mosquitoes, and berries.